florencemezino/vert_outre_mer/README.md

 * On the XXXX page , we can find.
 View [here](assets/images/projects_photo.jpeg)
 * [xxxxx](assets/images/) has a

  b.
-Events/Activities photos
+Experiences/Activities photos

  Random web designs about topic "travel" were selected on a website called [Behance](ttps://www.behance.net) in order to illustrate website projects.

 c.
-Guets houses
+Guest houses

 c.
 Restaurants